opendevs-org/webmonk/README.md

 <h1 align="center">Welcome to webmonk 👋</h1>

-> This repo contains the code, ppts &amp; resources used in Webmonk course for full stack MERN developer in collaboration with Tech Bairn
+> This repo contains the code, ppts &amp; resources used in Webmonk course for full stack MERN developer

 ### 🏠 [Homepage](https://github.com/open-devs/webmonk)